Insurance

 Because we are aware of the risks that staff and students may face overseas, the University has secured access to security advice and traveller support through Gobal Response, the international security consultancy.

 Should you become aware of, or caught up in an incident, you can call the Global Response Centre for advice and support.
-If you need to use this service whilst travelling, the contact details are:
+If you need to use this service while travelling, the contact details are:

 Tel: +44 (0)2920 662 425